 Our tabletop tree is 42 inches tall.
 Such a manageable size!

 Tabletop Christmas trees can fit into so many areas.
 They work well in small spaces as well as large ones!
 And a tabletop tree can sit on so many flat or sort of flat surfaces!
-You can put them on a side table, kitchen counters, coffee tables, sideboards, and almost any other flat surface.
+You can put them on a side table, kitchen counters, coffee tables, sideboards, and almost any other flat-ish surface.
 And they are the perfect addition tucked into small spaces and corners!

-The last two Christmasses we put our tabletop tree on a round table in our sunroom and the year before it sat on a big hamper basket.
+In the past, we put our tabletop tree on a round table in our sunroom, and it also sat on a big hamper basket.
 Last year our tabletop tree sat on an upholstered bench!

 These darling little trees look so pretty and finished if their trunks and bases are put in something that works with your decor.
-If you are using a real tree you will need to put a real tree in something that holds water and is waterproof but a faux tree can go right into a container or be wrapped in something pretty.
+If you are using a real tree, you will need to put a real tree in something that holds water and is waterproof, but a faux tree can go right into so many different containers or even be wrapped in something pretty like a faux throw.

 Here are some things you can put a tabletop tree in…